 The theme of world oceans day 2020 was “Innovation for a sustainable Ocean”.
 The themes of the last 5 years and this year are also given above for your reference.

 Hope you now understand how important and urgent it is to save the oceans and why we celebrate World Oceans Day every year.
 Don’t forget to share this blog with your friends and family and tell them about the importance of saving oceans and marine life!
-Stay tuned to Leverage Edu for more such interesting reads and connect with us on Instagram, Facebook, Twitter and LinkedIn.
+Stay tuned to the study abroad experts at Leverage Edu for more such interesting reads and connect with us on Instagram, Facebook, Twitter and LinkedIn.